-Without VWF, people can have bleeding due to platelet plugs not working well and bleeding from low factor VIII levels.
+Without von Willebrand factor, people can bleed due to platelet plugs not working well and bleeding from low factor VIII levels.

-Not all patients with VWD will have low factor VIII levels.
+Not all patients with von Willebrand disease will have low factor VIII levels.

 Von Willebrand Disease Diagnosis

-Von Willebrand disease is diagnosed by blood tests that check the level of VWF in your blood and how VWF is working.
-Repeat blood testing may be needed because VWF levels can be affected by illness or other things that stress the body.
-Blood tests can tell your doctors what type of VWD you have.
+Von Willebrand disease is diagnosed by blood tests that check the level of von Willebrand factor in your blood and how it is working.
+Repeat blood testing may be needed because levels can be affected by illness or other things that stress the body.
+Blood tests can tell your doctors what type of von Willebrand disease you have.

 Von Willebrand Disease Types

-Type 1: The most common type of VWD.
-There is not enough VWF in the bloodstream.
+- Type 1: The most common type.
+There is not enough von Willebrand factor in the bloodstream.

-Type 2: The next most common type of VWD.
-There may be enough VWF, but it does not work correctly.
-VWF is made of long strands called multimers.
-In type 2 VWD, there may be a problem with the multimers working correctly.
+- Type 2: The next most common type.
+There may be enough von Willebrand factor, but it does not work correctly.
+Von Willebrand factor is made of long strands called multimers.
+In Type 2 patients, there may be a problem with the multimers working correctly.

-Type 2A: VWF does not form the correct multimers and does not stick to the platelets.
+- Type 2A: Does not form the correct multimers and does not stick to the platelets.

-Type 2B: VWF multimers stick too tightly to the platelets, which causes the body to get rid of the platelets with the VWF.
-This results in a low level of platelets and VWF that doesn’t work correctly.
+- Type 2B: Multimers stick too tightly to the platelets, which causes the body to get rid of the platelets with the factor.
+This results in a low level of platelets and von Willebrand factor that doesn't work correctly.

-Type 2M: VWF multimers are normal, but VWF is not able to stick to the platelets.
+- Type 2M: Multimers are normal, but von Willebrand factor is not able to stick to the platelets.

-Type 2N: VWF cannot carry factor VIII normally and this causes low factor VIII levels.
+- Type 2N: Von Willebrand factor cannot carry factor VIII normally and this causes low factor VIII levels.

-Type 3: The rarest form of VWD.
-There is little or no VWF in the blood.
-This type is the most severe form of the disease with little to no VWF and low factor VIII levels.
+- Type 3: The rarest form of von Willebrand disease.
+This type is the most severe form of the disease with little to no von Willebrand factor and low factor VIII levels.